 Again, men and children aren’t allowed at the event because the Women in Lyingness is all about secrets, trashing men and neglecting children.
 It’s got nothing to do with their sexual and gynaecological exhibitionism.
 They save that for the internet.

-Natalie Benhayon will be talking about how amazing it is to repeat everything Dad tells her word for word, and how special it is to have no education, be basically illiterate, and make mountains of money out of completely worthless crap.
+Natalie Benhayon will be talking about how amazing it is to repeat everything Dad tells her word for word, and how special it is to have no education past year 11 at high skool and make mountains of money out of completely worthless crap.
 UM Pty Ltd Company Secretary, Serryn O’Regan, will talk about her career nosedive from respected environmental lawyer to hustling fake accreditation scams and a bequest racket for a sleazy bogan cult leader.
 Psychologist Cynthia Hickman will talk about how supernatural entities will enter you if you’re not in bed by 9 pm, and how the Four Lords of Form were fallen sons of Venus and Mars but didn’t make the vibrational ascension into Sirius from those two mother planets.
 Sara Harris will officially launch the Girl to Woman Project, and to celebrate, adolescent girls will be eligible for the lucky door prize of a slumber party at Serge’s and some lessons in how to keep quiet.
 Singing teacher Rachael Kane will talk about how she liberated herself from tone, melody and taste, and how Glorious Music doesn’t need you to like it, just buy it – it benefits the Kidneys and Serge.
-Finally, Nina Stabey is back at it with a recipe for gluten free, dairy free, beef free, seaweed ‘lasagne’, some handy tips for plugging faecal incontinence, and a referral for a thyroid ultrasound.
+Finally, Nina Stabey is back at it with a recipe for gluten-free, pasta-free, dairy-free, beef-free, seaweed ‘lasagne’, some handy tips for plugging faecal incontinence, and a referral for a thyroid ultrasound.